 Protestant "dissenters" continued to be able to run for a seat in parliament, but their representation there was small, and Dissenters did not enjoy legal equality with the Anglicans.
 A law passed in 1753 held that only marriages performed by an Anglican clergyman were legal.
-Dissenters might be denied the right of burial in a churchyard.
-They might receive discriminatory consideration in a court of law.
-And Dissenters had to pay a special tax.
+Dissenters might be denied the right of burial in a churchyard, they might receive discriminatory consideration in a court of law, and Dissenters had to pay a special tax.

 Crime was increasing with the advancing economy.
 In London were habitual offenders and gangs of delinquent youths.
 Responding to crime, politicians made more offenses punishable by death.
 Capital crimes numbered in the dozens, including horse and sheep stealing and shoplifting to the value of five shillings.
 But rather than being hanged, many deemed guilty of a capital crime were sent to the Americas.

-Blackstone approved of law which held that husband and wife were one person and that the husband was that person.
+Blackstone approved of law which held that a husband and wife were one person and that the husband was that person.
 In other words, Blackstone approved of law that held that a wife had no right to own property in her own name and that the wages she earned belonged to her husband.

 In England the idea was widespread that common people had rights.
 It was an idea too among people in England's American colonies.